lekhana3003/SimplCache/README.md

 Time eviction is used when the cache objects have to remain in cache only for certain amount of time.
 By setting this property, a new single thread runs parallel to the main thread which is responsible for removing the object from the cache after the time out.
 Before evicting the object from the cache the current data is automatically written into the persistent database. <br><bR>
-<b>setTimeEvictionInterval()</b> method is used to set the interval after which the object in cache expires.It accepts time integer and the unit of time as TimeUnit Object.If time eviction interval is not set default value of 10 minutes is set. <br>
+<b>setTimeEvictionInterval()</b> method is used to set the interval after which the object in cache expires.It accepts time integer and the unit of time as TimeUnit Object.If time eviction interval is not set, default value of 10 minutes is set. <br>
     ```java
     SimplCache<Car> simplCache=new SimplCache.SimplCacheBuilder<Car>(cacheDB,persistentDB)
             .setEvictionPolicy(SimplCache.EVICTION_TYPES.TIME_EVICTION)